Pork Tacos (Carnitas)

 Instructions

-• Remove from heat.
+• Finish and serve.
+Remove from heat.
 Taste for salt and pepper and adjust accordingly.
+Serve the pork in tacos, burritos, over rice, and/or on salads.

 Notes

 • Don’t Overcook: You want the pork to be juicy and tender, not tough and dry.
-The best way to gauge if pork is done is to use a meat thermometer – pork is cooked through when its internal temperature reaches 145˚F.
+The best way to gauge if pork is done is to use a meat thermometer – Pork is cooked through when its internal temperature reaches 145°F.

 • Shredded Pork Method: Season the pork tenderloin thoroughly with all the spices before slicing it into pieces.
 Once cooked thoroughly, shred the pork using two forks or chop it finely with a knife.
 Afterward, return the pork to the skillet and let it simmer in the orange juice as instructed.